 Artificial Intelligence (AI) is revolutionizing industries worldwide, offering remarkable advancements and efficiencies.
 However, with its widespread adoption, concerns about AI bias have surfaced.
 AI systems, which are increasingly integrated into key decision-making processes such as hiring, healthcare, and financial assessments, can inadvertently perpetuate biases, leading to unfair or discriminatory outcomes.

 To tackle these concerns, the National Institute of Standards and Technology (NIST) developed the AI Risk Management Framework (AI RMF), which provides organizations with guidelines to manage AI risks, including AI bias.
-In this blog post, we will explore how the NIST AI RMF can be an essential tool in addressing AI bias and fostering fairness in AI systems.
+In this blog post, we will explore how the NIST AI RMF can be an essential tool in addressing bias and fostering fairness in AI systems.

 Understanding AI Bias